JjuliSanz/StarWars3d/README.md

-# Star Wars Journey: Exploring the Galaxy Through 3D Models
+# Star Wars Galactic Timeline: Exploring the Galaxy Through 3D Models

-Welcome to Star Wars Journey, an interactive experience that takes you through the nine iconic Star Wars movies.
+Welcome to Star Wars Galactic Timeline, an interactive experience that takes you through the nine iconic Star Wars movies.
 This project combines the immersive narrative of the saga with cutting-edge 3D modeling technology to provide you with a unique experience.

 ## Technology Stack & Tools